Managed-Solution-LLC/PowerShellEveryting/README.md

-# PowerShell Module Template
+# Managed Solution PowerShell Everything

-This repository provides a standardized template for building robust, maintainable PowerShell modules.
+This repository contains a collection of PowerShell scripts and helpers for managing Microsoft 365, Azure AD, Intune, and related cloud environments.
+It is designed to provide practical automation, reporting, and migration tools for IT professionals.

 ## Features
+- Scripts for exporting and managing cloud-only users, groups, and distribution groups
+- AzCopy automation for archiving files to Azure Blob Storage
+- BitLocker recovery key backup from Microsoft Graph
-- Standardized folder structure for source, tests, resources, and documentation
+- Modular folder structure for easy navigation
-- Example templates for classes, enums, public/private functions, and integration tests
+- Example templates and documentation for extending functionality
-- Automated build and versioning scripts (see `build/build.ps1`)
-- Documentation and testing helpers

 ## Folder Structure
 ```
-module-template/
+scripts/
-├── build/                # Build scripts and helpers (keep `build.ps1` for automation)
+├── Azure/           # Azure and Microsoft 365 automation scripts
-├── docs/                 # Documentation (markdown)
+├── Defender/        # Microsoft Defender scripts
-├── resources/            # Data and templates for your module
-├── src/                  # Source code (classes, enums, functions)
-├── tests/                # Unit and integration tests (keep all unit tests for quality)
-├── Module.psd1           # Module manifest
+├── Graph Commands/  # Microsoft Graph API scripts
-├── Module.psm1           # Main module file
-├── README.md             # This file
+├── Intune/          # Intune management scripts
-└── LICENSE               # License file
+│   └── Assessment/  # Intune assessment scripts
+├── Office365/       # Office 365 scripts
+build/               # Build and helper scripts
 ```

 ## Getting Started
-1. **Clone this repository** and rename the root folder to your module name.
+1. **Clone this repository** to your local machine.
-2. **Update `Module.psd1`** with your module's metadata and exported functions.
-3. **Add your code** to the `src/` directory, using the provided templates as a starting point.
-4. **Write tests** in the `tests/` directory (keep and expand unit tests for reliability).
-5. **Document your functions** in the `docs/` folder using markdown.
-6. **Use the build scripts** in the `build/` folder to automate versioning and validation.
+2. **Review the scripts** in the `scripts/` directory.
+Each script includes documentation and parameter help.
+3. **Install required PowerShell modules** as noted in each script (e.g., Microsoft.Graph, ExchangeOnlineManagement).
+4. **Run scripts** in PowerShell 7+ or Windows PowerShell 5.1, as appropriate.
+5. **Customize and extend** scripts as needed for your environment.

-## Templates Included
+## Example Scripts
-- `src/classes/class-template.ps1` – PowerShell class template
-- `src/enum/enum-template.ps1` – Enum template
-- `src/public/public-function-template.ps1` – Public function template
-- `src/private/private-function-template.ps1` – Private function template
-- `resources/templates/temp-template.ps1` – Script template resource
-- `tests/integration/temp-integration-test.ps1` – Integration test template
+- `scripts/Azure/Get-CloudOnlyUsers.ps1` – Export all cloud-only users, groups, and distribution groups
+- `scripts/Azure/AzCopyCommand.ps1` – Archive files to Azure Blob Storage using AzCopy
+- `scripts/Azure/Backup-MgGraphBitLockerKeys.ps1` – Backup BitLocker recovery keys from Microsoft Graph

 ## Build and Testing
-- The build process is managed by `build/build.ps1`.
-Always keep this file to automate versioning, fingerprinting, and validation.
-- Unit tests in `tests/unit/` are essential for maintaining code quality.
-Keep and expand these tests as your module grows.
+- The `build/` folder contains helper scripts for automation and validation.
+- Scripts are validated for public release and include comment-based help for usage.

 ## License
-This template is provided under the GNU General Public License v3.0.
+This repository is provided under the GNU General Public License v3.0.
 See [LICENSE](LICENSE) for details.

 ---

-> **Tip:** Use this template as a starting point for all new PowerShell modules to ensure consistency, maintainability, and best practices.
+> **Tip:** Use and adapt these scripts to accelerate your Microsoft 365 and Azure automation projects.
+Contributions and improvements are welcome!